Guidebook → Fishing rules

 Fishing Rights

-The rental includes the Landlord’s fishing rights on the stretch of the River Gaula from the river outlet at Lower Bank to Rekvikfossen.
-Tenants must adhere strictly to the indicated boundaries, including the no-fishing zones at Osfossen and Rekvikfossen.
+The rental includes the Landlord’s fishing rights on the stretch of the River Gaula from the river outlet at Lower Bank to Rekvikfossen as shown on the Map of the River.
+Tenants must adhere strictly to the indicated boundaries, including the no-fishing zones at Osfossen and Rekvikfossen shown in red on the River map.

 Access to the River

-Tenants must consult the Host before gaining access to the River.
-All possible care must be taken when crossing private farmland.
-Cars may only be parked along main roads at locations indicated by the Host, and driving on farm roads is not permitted.
+The Landlord only owns the river, not the adjacent land.
+Tenants must consult the Host before gaining access to the River in order to establish where it is permissible to park cars and how to gain access to the river on foot.
+Tracks allowing farmers access to their fields must not be blocked at any time and driving on farm tracks is not permitted.
+Cars may only be parked along main roads at locations indicated by the Host and indicated on the Map of the River.
 When on foot, only farm tracks or the edge of fields may be used to gain access to the River.
 Any damage to farmers’ fences must be reported to the Host.

 Boats